 Jim Brandstatter has been broadcasting since his graduation from the University of Michigan in 1972.

 After graduation, it was off to Saginaw, Michigan, then Jackson, then Detroit, working television newscasts.
 In 1980, Brandstatter was named to host “Michigan Replay,” the U of M football coach’s TV show.
 It re-united Brandstatter with his former coach, Bo Schembechler.
 While the name has changed to “Inside Michigan Football,” the program is still going, and Jim is still hosting.
-He has worked with Bo, Gary Moeller, Lloyd Carr, Rich Rodriguez, and now Brady Hoke in a run of 30 plus years.
+He has worked with Bo, Gary Moeller, Lloyd Carr, Rich Rodriguez, and now Brady Hoke in a run of 34 years.
 During that time, Jim also served as color analyst on Michigan Football games for PASS-TV, ON TV, and different radio outlets.
-He still holds that post with longtime broadcast partner and friend Frank Beckmann of WJR, Radio 760AM Detroit.
+He still holds that post with longtime broadcast partner and friend Frank Beckmann of WJR, Radio.

 Jim has twice been named sportscaster of the year in Michigan by the National Sportcasters and Sportwriters Assn.
 And, he has served as President of the Detroit Sports Broadcasters Assn. for four terms.
+Jim is also a past DSBA Ty Tyson winner.

 Since 1987, Jim has also served as the NFL’s Detroit Lions color analyst on their state wide radio network.